Benefits of Tai Chi and 4 Minute Fitness

 2003.
 "Tai chi exercises may help prevent shingles."

-offers all these benefits, BUT it is much easier to learn and practice than traditional
+easier to learn and practice than traditional

 tai chi!